To awaken, liberate and protect all beings…

 What We Do

-We offer meditation instruction and orientation to the zendo at all our sitting times, and have a weekly Intro to Zen class on Tuesday evenings and various retreats through the year.
-We welcome diversity: the practice of zazen is available here to people of every race, nationality, class, gender, sexual orientation, age, and physical ability.
+We offer online/hybrid programming, meditation instruction, and zendo orientation during all our sitting times.
+Additionally, we host a weekly Intro to Zen class on Sunday mornings and various retreats throughout the year.
+We embrace diversity, providing the practice of zazen to people of every race, nationality, class, gender, sexual orientation, age, and physical ability.

 We are happy to connect with you